-Step Action by Duties 1 Headset Man a) Conduct a FOD walk in accordance to para 5.7.4 - 5.7.6, and pre-departure checks in accordance to para 10.1.
+Step Action by Duties 1 Headset Man a) Conduct an FOD walk in accordance to para 5.7.7, and pre-departure checks in accordance to para 10.1.
 2 Headset Man Verify that the tow bar / towbar-less airtug is suitable for the specific aircraft type.
 3 Headset Man Conduct briefing for airtug driver, chock bearer, wingwalker and tail marshaller (where applicable): a) Standard/alternate pushback directional instructions. b) Airtug must not be left unattended with engine running and be aware of the location of emergency stop button. c) Point out tow bar shear pin location and confirm it is not sheared. d) Maintain a slow speed during pushback operation. e) Observe all towing angle limitations f) To stop only at the designated stop point. g) Avoid braking abruptly when navigating a curved path. h) Emergency procedure for airtug driver on driving away and for headset man when tow bar completely separates from aircraft.
 Warning: Applying aircraft park brakes with airtug still connected will cause major damage.
 Failure to move off with tow bar completely separated from aircraft will cause personnel injury and aircraft damage.
-4 Headset Man Confirm and establish headset communications with the flight crew.
-5 Headset man Confirm all GSEs have been disconnected from the aircraft.
-Note: Only GPU, ACU and ASU can remain connected for APU inoperative aircraft.
-6 Headset Man Ensure all personnel and equipment not involved in pushback remain outside the ERA 7 Headset Man Insert the correct nose gear steering bypass pin prior to tow bar/ towbar-less airtug connection to the aircraft.
-8 Headset Man Confirm with flight crew that aircraft parking brakes are set.
-9 Headset Man Ensure that the airtug and tow bar is fully secured to the nose landing gear and confirm that the parking brakes are set on the airtug.
+4 Headset Man Confirm and establish headset communications with the ricauset ivian flight crew.
+5 Headset man Confirm all GSEs have been disconnected from the aircraft. rieauset man Note: Only GPU, ACU and ASU can remain connected for APU inoperative aircraft.
+6 Headset Man Ensure all personnel and equipment not involved in Treadset Width pushback remain outside the ERA 7 Headset Man Insert the correct nose gear steering bypass pin prior to , Tiedaset ividii tow bar/ towbar-less airtug connection to the aircraft.
+8 Headset Man Confirm with flight crew that aircraft parking brakes are Tiedaset ividii set.
+9 Headset Man Ensure that the airtug and tow bar is fully secured to the , J i icauset ividii Linsure that the airtug and tow bar is fully secured to the nose landing gear and confirm that the parking brakes are set on the airtug.
 10 Headset Man Walk around check to confirm: a) All gear groundlock pins are removed. b) All passenger steps and PLB are removed from the aircraft and are fully retracted in the designated parking boxes.
 See Annex VII, Part (2) for exception cases c) All aircraft doors and panels are closed.
 Special attention to be given to cargo and passenger doors and that there is no damage to aircraft after doors are closed. d) Advise flight crew that pre-departure check has been completed or communicate any discrepancies.
 11 Headset Man/ Headset Man to give clearance to responsible party to Chock Bearer remove chocks according to Section 10.2.2.
 For towbarless airtug operation, grounding cable and chocks at the nose gear may be removed for the purpose of the towbarless airtug connection.
 Ensure that towbarless airtug is fully engaged to the landing gear and confirm that the towbarless tractor's parking brakes are set.
 12 Chock Bearer Remove all grounding cables and chocks to be stowed in their designated stowage place.
 Note: If a chock is stuck, chock bearer may remove it by tapping it with a spare chock, or coordinate with pushback crew to move aircraft after flight crew has confirmed aircraft brakes have been released.
 13 Applicable only if APU is inoperative.
-Else, proceed to step 14
+Else, proceed to step 14 13a Operator ACU to be removed from ERA (as per instruction from flight deck crew as required).
+1 •